hpccsystems-solutions-lab/Solutions-lab-website-content/LearnECL/MainConcepts/dataset.md

 - **JSON**: Data stored as a series of JSON objects
 - **XML**: Data stored as a series of XML documents
 - **PIPE**: Data obtained dynamically via process calls

+## Derived Dataset

+This is a Dataset that is derived by performing a filter, query or transform on another dataset.

+filteredSalaryDS := salaryDS(job='Manager');

 ## Resources